tengstrand/lein-polylith/readme.md

 </p>

 <p>
-...wile the signatures recides at the bottom:
+...while the signatures reside at the bottom:
 </p>
 <img src="images/interface-bottom.png" width="30%">

-The *workspace interfaces* are used to guarantee that all components and bases only depend on functions (or variables and macros) in other component's interface.
+The *workspace interfaces* are used to guarantee that all the components and bases only depend on functions (or variables and macros) in other component's interface.
 Each base and component have their own project build file with dependencies to their libraries + the empty *workspace interfaces*.
 If you try to access the implementation of a component from another component or base, it will result in compilation errors when executing the [compile](#compile), [test](#test) or [build](#build) commands.

 An *interface* is a specification and a contract, similar to interfaces in the [object oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) world, and defines how a base or component can connect to them.